Kazutaka333/Divvy_FinalProject/Readme.txt

 Summary:
-when running the test_bench_all program 1 works for all cases program 2 works but fail some cases. program 2 works for divisor1 = 0, 1 ,127 ...
+-when running the test_bench_all
+-program 1 works for all cases
+-program 2 works but fail some cases.
-program 3 runs but fail to get the right answer
+-program 2 works for number divided by zero and for some number -program 3 runs but fail to get the right answer

 Instruction:
 1. start a new project in Modelsim